Swiss Chicken Bake

 That’s not a trivial compliment.
-If you’ve been reading my blog, you will know I almost always substitute chicken thighs in a dish that calls for the breast meat.
+If you’ve been reading my blog, you will know I almost always substitute chicken thighs in a dish that calls for breast meat.

 For example, chicken cordon bleu, chicken marsala and chicken stir fry.